 Carriageworks has wheelchair ramp and level access at all entrances.
 There is level access and disabled seating available in venues.
 Toilets are fully accessible.

-Two of Australia's hottest chefs popped up up at Sydney Contemporary to create Sydney Art Week's best art and dine experience!
-Where great art meets great food, this year, we were excited to welcome Sydney culinary trailblazers Billy Kwong, by Kylie Kwong, and Kitchen by Mike, by Mike McEnearney to offer their delicious menus every day of the Fair.
+Two of Australia's hottest chefs popped up up at Sydney Contemporary 2017 to create Sydney Art Week's best art and dine experience!
+Where great art met great food, this year, we were excited to welcome Sydney culinary trailblazers Billy Kwong, by Kylie Kwong, and Kitchen by Mike, by Mike McEnearney to offer their delicious menus every day of the Fair.

 BILLY KWONG BY KYLIE KWONG